PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-06 07:26:55
+Last updated: 2024-04-06 07:27:28
-Random Quote: You're a beautiful, sweet girl.
-Fuck this guy! - Nicky Nichols
+Random Quote: In Texas, the holy trinity is God, Football and barbecueNot necessarily in that order. - Sheldon